mjclemente/mjclemente.github.io/_posts/2020-12-22-sharing-pictures-sms-smart-frame.md

 You'll then need to connect SendGrid.
 This is a matter of [creating a new API key](https://sendgrid.com/docs/ui/account-and-settings/api-keys/#creating-an-api-key) to allow Pipedream access to use your SendGrid account.
 This API key only needs Restricted Access (full access to "Mail Send").

-Finally, with SendGrid connected, you just need to fill in the parameters required to send the email via SendGrid:
+Finally, with SendGrid connected, you just need to fill in the parameters required to send the email:

 - **To email**: Either your multi-frame account email address or a comma separated list of the email addresses of all the individual frames.
-- **Subject**: Up to you.
+- **Subject**: This is being sent to the frame email address, so it's not visible, but it is required.
 I'm currently using "New Picture from \{\{steps.trigger.event.From}}".
-This is being sent to the frame email address, so it's not visible.
 - **From email**: An email address that you've verified with SendGrid (or from a domain that you've verified).[^4]
 - **Type**: Just set it to "text/plain".
 - **Value**: This is the body of the email, and as with the Subject, it isn't really being used, but it is required.
 I set it to "More pictures have been shared by {\{steps.trigger.event.From}}".